 - Karl-Theodor-Fass 1751

-Taking the stairs up and walking on top of the barrel, then looking down from a pedestal, the great hight is now reality
+Taking the stairs up and walking on top of the barrel, then looking down from a pedestal, the great height is now reality.

 Titelseite Fassbuch Praetorius 1595 Poem: